 California Has Considerable Economic Power — Driven Largely By Immigration

 California makes up a significant share of the American economy.
 As was reported by USA Today last year, the state has the fifth largest GDP in the entire world — higher the countries like the United Kingdom, France, and Canada.
 Much of California’s economic success has been driven by immigration.
 Notably, some of the state’s most important industries rely disproportionately on the contributions of immigrants.
 Denying major private data firms contracts with government entities in California could be an effective way for the state to flex its economic muscle in order to help protect the immigrants who made our economic success possible in the first place.

 Our Law Firm Fights for Immigrant Rights in Los Angeles, CA

-At the Law Office of Joshua L. Goldstein, PC, we are proud to be strong, aggressive advocates for immigrants.
+At the Goldstein Immigration Lawyers, we are proud to be strong, aggressive advocates for immigrants.
 To schedule a strictly confidential review of your immigration case, please call us now at (213) 262-2000.
 With an office in Los Angeles, we represent clients throughout Southern California, including in Manhattan Beach, East Los Angeles, Compton, and Torrance.

 - Ninth Circuit Ruling: Trump Administration has Broad Discretion to End Temporary Protected Status (TPS) - September 16, 2020

 - Immigration Law: Your Guide to Parole in Place (PIP) - September 14, 2020